-Members of the Committee (including their deputies) are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
+Members of the Committee are subject to the Coast to Capital Conflicts of Interest Policy as set out in the Assurance Framework.
 Committee meetings will operate in line with this policy.

 Committee papers and minutes are published in line with the requirements set out in the Assurance Framework.